 3. Validate customer location by IP

-By default Ecwid detects a customer’s IP address automatically.
-It is saved in the order details and displayed in the Control Panel.
-If a customer’s IP address doesn’t match the billing address they enter at checkout, Ecwid displays a warning message on the order details page.
-According to the law requirements, in this case you should contact the customer and ask them to reconcile the discrepancy between the two sources of information.
+Ecwid detects a customer’s IP address automatically – it’s saved in the order details and displayed in the Control Panel.
+If a customer’s IP address doesn’t match the billing address at checkout, Ecwid displays a warning message on the order details page.
+VAT requires you to contact the customer and reconcile this discrepancy.

 4. Store customer location information for 10 years

-The information in your Ecwid Control Panel is stored for as long as you want.
+We retain information in your Ecwid Control Panel indefinitely.
 No action is required from your side.

-As a global company, Ecwid understands the challenges the merchants face and aims at providing them with the tools to operate their stores in compliance with the laws around the world.
+As a global company, Ecwid understands the challenges merchants face and aims to provide tools to comply with laws around the world.

 HMRC (Her Majesty's Revenue and Customs) requires data protection if a merchant stores customer information.
 Because of Ecwid’s platform, we fully host your store’s data and take responsibility for protecting this data.
 You can rest assured we take all necessary measures to protect your customer information.